What is student exchange?

 You do not need to complete a study plan until your exchange registration has been accepted.
 You will attend a one on one session with your GEO advisor for study plan advice.

 The registration and application process for exchange programs involves a few steps.
 Attending an information session is the best way to learn more.
-At info sessions you will learn about researching exchange partners, the exchange partner grading system, financial assistance and preparing study plans.
+You'll learn about researching exchange partners, the exchange partner grading system, financial assistance and preparing study plans.
 Don’t forget you can visit Global Experience Peer Advisors RMIT Connect from Monday to Friday at City campus.

 Visit the exchange registration guide page.